 "Waldorf places the development of the individual child in the focal point, convinced that the healthy individual is a prerequisite for a healthy society.” - The International Conference on Education of the United Nations Educational and Scientific Cultural Organization.

 The relationship between the teacher and the child is a critical component to Waldorf Education.
-A distinction of Waldorf teachers is their passion for individuality and commitment to nurturing each student’s mind.
-With an emphasis on hands-on experience over standardized testing, Waldorf teachers help their students to explore curricula through diverse activities, with plenty of room to customize lesson plans.
+A distinction of Waldorf teachers is their passion for individuality and commitment to nurturing individual student’s mind.
+With a heavy focus on the importance of hands-on experience for their students, rather than standardized testing, Waldorf teachers help their students to explore curricula through diverse activities, with plenty of room to customize lesson plans.
 The fluidity of this approach provides extensive engagement that leads to lifelong connections with the material taught, the teachers involved and the bigger questions at the heart of each subject.

 While classrooms of Waldorf schools the world over will look nearly identical to one another, each school's administration and governance model is unique.
 At Marin Waldorf School we have two main governing bodies; the Board of Trustees and the College of Teachers.
 We also espouse a dual-administration team with Faculty Administrator and a Business Administrator.

 The Board of Trustees is the governing body of the Marin Waldorf School that hold the legal and fiscal oversight.
 Our Trustees are a group of up to fourteen voting members including parents, teachers, and outside community members dedicated to the mission and values of Marin Waldorf School.
 Board members contribute a considerable amount of time, resources, energy and expertise toward the health and future development of our school.